-ICONS Ch58 Safety, Comfort Convenience Acc.

-proper operation of brake lights first if the cruise

-control does not work.

-DEMONSTRATION: Use a lab vehicle to show

-DEMO students components of cruise control system.
-If

-demonstrate different designs.
+DEMONSTRATION: Use a lab vehicle to show students components of cruise control system.
+If possible, show multiple OEM systems to demonstrate different designs.

-HANDS-ON TASK: Have the students describe

-cruise control systems and how they operate.
-Have

--0-0 them create a table to list some common causes of

-inoperative cruise control systems.
+HANDS-ON TASK: Have the students describe cruise control systems and how they operate.
+Have them create a table to list some common causes of inoperative cruise control systems.

-DISCUSSION: Discuss use of multiple safety
+DISCUSSION: Discuss use of multiple safety switches.
+Why is a clutch or BRAKE switch necessary?

-OUESTION necessary?

-DISCUSSION: Have students talk about

-integration of cruise control system with

-QUESTION ECM .
-Does this help with troubleshooting
+DISCUSSION: Have students talk about integration of cruise control system with ECM.
+Does this help with troubleshooting procedures?

-procedures?

-When servicing cruise control system, you will be

-close to air bag & ABS.
-Service Information will instruct you when to disarm and/or depressurize

-these systems.
-Failure to follow these procedures

-can result in personal injury & costly repairs.
+When servicing cruise control system, you will be close to air bag & ABS.
+Service Information will instruct you when to disarm and/or depressurize these systems.
+Failure to follow these procedures can result in personal injury & costly repairs.

-16. SLIDE 16 EXPLAIN FIGURE 58-15 Circuit diagram

-i si na kana kana kana kana kana kana kana of a typical electronic cruise control system.
+16. SLIDE 16 EXPLAIN FIGURE 23-15 Circuit diagram of a typical electronic cruise control system.

-DISCUSS FREQUENTLY ASKED QUESTION: Will

-Radar Cruise Control Set Off My Radar

-Detector?
-It is doubtful.
-Radar used for radar

-cruise control systems operates on

-frequencies not detectable by police radar

-detector units.
-Adaptive Cruise control radar

-works on frequencies:

-• 70 to 77 GHz (long range) • 24 GHz (short range)

-The frequencies used for the various types of

-police radar include:
+DISCUSS FREQUENTLY ASKED QUESTION: WILL RADAR CRUISE CONTROL SET OFF MY RADAR DETECTOR?
+IT IS DOUBTFUL.
+RADAR USED FOR RADAR CRUISE CONTROL SYSTEMS OPERATES ON FREQUENCIES NOT DETECTABLE BY POLICE RADAR DETECTOR UNITS.
+ADAPTIVE CRUISE CONTROL RADAR WORKS ON FREQUENCIES:

+- 76 TO 77 GHZ (LONG RANGE) - 24 GHZ (SHORT RANGE)

+THE FREQUENCIES USED FOR THE VARIOUS TYPES OF POLICE RADAR INCLUDE:

-• X-band: 8 to 12 GHz
+- X-BAND: 8 TO 12 GHZ

-• K-band: 24 GHz

-1

-ICONS Ch58 Safety, Comfort Convenience Acc.
+- K-BAND: 24 GHZ

-Ka-band: 33 to 36 GHz
+- KA-BAND: 33 TO 36 GHZ

-The only time there may be interference is

-when radar cruise control, as part of a pre-

-collision system, starts to use short-range

-radar (SRR) in the 24 GHz frequency.
-This could

-trigger radar detector, but is an unlikely event,

-and occurs just before a possible collision with

-a vehicle coming toward you.
+THE ONLY TIME THERE MAY BE INTERFERENCE IS WHEN RADAR CRUISE CONTROL.
+AS PART OF A PRE-COLLISION SYSTEM.
+STARTS TO USE SHORT-RANGE RADAR (SRR) IN THE 24 GHZ FREQUENCY.
+THIS COULD TRIGGER RADAR DETECTOR, BUT IS AN UNLIKELY EVENT, AND OCCURS JUST BEFORE A POSSIBLE COLLISION WITH A VEHICLE COMING TOWARD YOU.

-17. SLIDE 17 EXPLAIN FIGURE 58-16 electronic throttle control (ETC) system uses a sensor that measures the position and the speed of the driver's foot on the accelerator pedal.
+17. SLIDE 17 EXPLAIN FIGURE 23-16 electronic throttle control (ETC) system uses a sensor that measures the position and the speed of the driver's foot on the accelerator pedal.
 A throttle position sensor measures throttle angle.
 An electric motor operates the movement of the throttle plate using commands from the PCM.

-DISCUSSION: discuss Electronic Throttle

-Cruise Control.
-What components are not

-QUESTION needed with this system?
+DISCUSSION: discuss Electronic Throttle Cruise Control.
+What components are not needed with this system?

-18. SLIDE 18 EXPLAIN FIGURE 58-17 Adaptive cruise control can use radar to determine the distance of another vehicle in front.
-The control unit then checks the driver selected speed and the sets the distance between the vehicles to determine what action is needed.
-The PCM then can operate the throttle or the brakes through the antilock brake/electronic stability control system to slow the vehicle if needed to maintain the set distance

-19. SLIDE 19 EXPLAIN FIGURE 58-18 Most radar cruise control systems use radar, both long and short range.
+19. SLIDE 19 EXPLAIN FIGURE 23-18 Most radar cruise control systems use radar, both long and short range.
 Some systems use optical or infrared cameras to detect objects.

-DISCUSSION: Have the students talk about the

-Radar Cruise Control Systems.
-How do these
+DISCUSSION: Have the students talk about the Radar Cruise Control Systems.
+How do these systems operate?

-QUESTION systems operate?

-DISCUSSION: Discuss why Radar Cruise

-Control does not normally interfere with a radar

-QUESTION detector.
-What are the frequencies of long-range

-and short range radar?
+DISCUSSION: Discuss why Radar Cruise Control does not normally interfere with a radar detector.
+What are the frequencies of long-range and short range radar?

-20. SLIDE 20 EXPLAIN FIGURE 58-19 schematic showing that the side view mirrors are heated along with the rear window defogger whenever the rear window switch (lower right) is turned to the on position.
+20. SLIDE 20 EXPLAIN FIGURE 23-19 schematic showing that the side view mirrors are heated along with the rear window defogger whenever the rear window switch (lower right) is turned to the on position.

-Ch58 Safety, Comfort Convenience Acc.
 DISCUSSION: Discuss heated mirrors.
 What are the purpose and function of these mirrors?

 EXPLAIN TECH TIP: The Infrared Camera Test It is difficult to test for the proper operation of all grids of a rear window defogger unless the rear window happens to be covered with fog.
 A common trick that works is to turn on the rear defogger and look at the outside of the rear window glass using an infrared camera.
-The image shows if all sections of the rear grids are working. • SEE FIGURE 58-20.
+The image shows if all sections of the rear grids are working. • SEE FIGURE 23-20.